Chris0317SRQ/ChrisRocket/ML/MathModel.md

-# Why chooses Adam over solving the eigenvalues of hessian matrix?
+# Why chooses Adam over solving the eigenvalues of the Hessian matrix?

 >Confirm correctness with professors